Alfred0404/rlcs_scrapper/README.md

 ## Description

 This little project is a web app that shows some informations about Rocket League esport matches or tournaments.
-Currently, the python script can browse matches or events from the API with different filters, which are not implemented in the web app yet.
+Currently, the app can browse matches or events from the API with different filters

 ## Libraries